emerald/old-emerald/bin/test/emmake/README.md

 It is also probably a good idea to have both some positive, and some negative tests, checking for adequate success and failure of `emmake`.
-This means that the test execution engine should be written in something where we can temporarily remain insensitive to the exit codes of `emmake` sub-processes.
+This means that the test execution engine should be written in something where we can temporarily remain insensitive to, and record the exit codes of `emmake` sub-processes.

 Other than the exit codes, the output from, and effect of calling `emmake`should be compared to some expected output and effect.
 This